zaqturey/time_tracker/README.md

 ## Commits History

+# 'Email Sign in' Form - Extracted methods for 'Email' and 'Password' TextFields
+***email_sign_in_form.dart***
+1. Extracted and replaced 'Email' TextField declaration to a new method i.e. '_buildEmailTextField()'
+2. Extracted and replaced 'Password' TextField declaration to a new method i.e. '_buildPasswordTextField()'

 # 'Email Sign in' Form - Implementing 'FocusNode'
 ***email_sign_in_form.dart***
 1. Added two new objects of 'FocusNode' class i.e. '_emailFocusNode' and '_passwordFocusNode'